Nefertiabet

-Nefertiabet (nfrt-jꜣbt; "Beautiful One of the East") was an ancient Egyptian princess of the 4th Dynasty.
-She was possibly a daughter of Pharaoh Khufu.
+Nefertiabet ("Nefert-Yabet", nfrt-jꜣbt; "Beautiful One of the East") was an ancient Egyptian princess of the 4th Dynasty.
+She may have been a daughter of Pharaoh Khufu, but was most likely his sister, and a daughter of Sneferu.

+She lived around the reign of Khufu/Kheops (ca. 2589-2566 BCE).
+Based on the analysis of her tomb, she was likely buried circa 2580 BCE, in the middle of Khufu's reign.

 Tomb

-Her tomb at Giza is known (G 1225).
+Her tomb at Giza is known (Giza West Field, Mastaba G 1225).
 The mastaba is about 24.25 x 11.05 m. in size.

-A statue of her, now in Munich, probably originates from her tomb.
-There is a well-known slab stela depicting the princess that is now in the Louvre.
-Nefertiabet is shown seated facing right.
-She is depicted with a long wig and a panther-skin garment.
-An offering table in front of her bears reeds, as is common, indicating "[the products of the] field", as well as sundry other foodstuffs.
-Under the table offerings are depicted including linen and ointment on the left, and on the right offerings of bread, beer, oryx, and bull.
-On the right of the slab a linen list is depicted.

 The tomb originally contained one shaft, which contained the burial of Nefertiabet.
 The shaft comprises a passage and a chamber.
 Fragments of a white limestone coffin with a flat lid were found.
 A canopic pit had been dug in one of the corners of the chamber.
 The chamber contained several bowls and jars.
 An annex with one additional burial shaft was added later, but was found emptied.